 Create a DIY Birthday party hat to match any party theme using scrapbook paper and yarn!
-Free template to help you get started.
+Free template and SVG cut file to help you get started.

 DIY Birthday Party Hat

 I’m so excited to share a newly updated tutorial with you as well as updated patterns.
 You can still grab my free PDF pattern but now I also have a free SVG cut file so you can the party hat using your cutting machine!

 - Free PDF pattern and SVG cut file – grab the free files by filling out the purple form at the end of this post.

 - Cone hat – 7.5″ x 10.5″ sheet of paper.
 65lb-80lb is best.

 - Paper Medallion – 1.25″ x 11.25″ piece of paper

 - Medallion Circles – 2″ x 3″ piece of paper

 - Adhesive – I used a glue stick and hot glue

 - Scoring board